Russian battleship Pobeda: Japanese career

 Pobeda was refloated by Japanese engineers on 17 October 1905 and was classified as a first-class battleship by the IJN.
 She was renamed as Suwo on 25 October, after the ancient province.
 She steamed under her own power to Sasebo Naval Arsenal, where she arrived on 16 December and began temporary repairs.
 Her reconstruction at Yokosuka Naval Arsenal began in May 1906 and lasted until 10 October 1908.
 To improve her stability, Suwo's forward fighting top was removed.
 Suwo was rearmed with four 10-inch 45 caliber guns, ten 6-inch guns and sixteen QF 12-pounder 12 cwt (3 in) guns.
 Two above-water 18-inch (450 mm) torpedo tubes replaced her original torpedo armament and her crew now numbered 791 officers and enlisted men.

 Suwo was re-designated as a first-class coastal defense ship on 28 August 1912 and became a training ship for cadets and engineers.
 Initially assigned to the 1st Standing Squadron when World War I began, she shortly afterwards became the flagship of the 2nd Squadron, commanded by Vice Admiral Kato Sadakichi.
-The squadron was tasked to blockade the German-owned port of Tsingtao, China, and to cooperate with the Imperial Japanese Army in capturing the city.
-Tango and the other ships of the squadron, reinforced by the British pre-dreadnought HMS Triumph, bombarded German fortifications throughout the siege until the Germans surrendered on 7 November.
+The squadron was tasked to blockade the German-owned port of Qingdao, China, and to cooperate with the Imperial Japanese Army in capturing the city.
+Suwo and the other ships of the squadron, reinforced by the British pre-dreadnought HMS Triumph, bombarded German fortifications throughout the siege until the Germans surrendered on 7 November.
 Suwo served as flagship of the Second Squadron of the Second Fleet in 1915–1916 before becoming a gunnery training ship at Yokosuka for the rest of the war.
 In April 1922, in compliance with the Washington Naval Treaty, Suwo was disarmed at the Kure Naval Arsenal.
 While her armor was being removed, the ship capsized on 13 July.
 She was probably scrapped in 1922–1923, but at least one source suggests she was refloated and hulked, serving until being broken up at Kure in 1946.